redhat-cop/infra.osbuild/roles/builder/README.md

 to use.
 The blueprint will be auto generated based on the contents of the `builder_compose_customizations` role variable.
-In the event an of an [rpm-ostree](https://rpm-ostree.readthedocs.io/en/stable/) based compose type specified by the `builder_compose_type` role variable, the blueprint name defined in this variable will use used to define the resulting [ostree](https://ostreedev.github.io/ostree/) repository.
+In the event an of an [rpm-ostree](https://rpm-ostree.readthedocs.io/en/stable/) based compose type specified by the `builder_compose_type` role variable, the blueprint name defined in this variable will be used to define the resulting [ostree](https://ostreedev.github.io/ostree/) repository.

 ### builder_blueprint_src_path